rafaelpenna/rafaelpenna/README.md

 ### Hi, I´m Rafael

-I´m a Mechanical Enginner that discovered an obcession about technology and decides to join this fascinating digital world.
+I´m a Mechanical Engineer that discovered an obsession about technology and decides to join this fascinating digital world.

 ## Languages and Tools